Last updated: March 26, 2026

 Apart from that, you also need to consider the following questions about the applications and systems you are planning to connect:

 As you may need to create and maintain numerous connections, point-to-point connectivity is not a feasible option.
-You should find a modern integration platform that can help you to develop integrations to overcome any challenges that you’d possibly encounter during application and system integrations.
+You should find a modern integration platform that can help you develop and manage integrations to overcome any challenges that you’d possibly encounter during application and system integrations.

 As modern integration solutions are scalable, you will be able to start out with only a few connections as part of the pilot.
 Once you create connections with a couple of stakeholders, you will be able to assess whether the solution is the right one for you.
 Developing complex solutions for cloud-to-cloud, hybrid, and on-premise-to-on-premise integrations should be agile and fast with predictable pricing.